-Each Rectifier in a Mounting Frame uses a fan for cooling.
+Each Rectifier in a Mounting Frame uses two fans for cooling.
 If fan replacement should become necessary, perform the following procedure.
+It is recommended that both fans in the Rectifier be replaced at the same time.

 Refer to Figure 5.2 as this procedure is performed.